transcultural

 Ether roads in the Wheel

-The ‘ether field’ symbolically refers to the fact that the longing for connection and the search for wisdom – although culturally different and colourfully designed – occur in all cultures and is nourished by:
+The ‘ether field’ symbolically refers to the fact that the longing for connection and the quest for wisdom – although culturally different and colourfully designed – occur in all human beings and cultures and is nourished by:

 encounters between cultures, and profile gets through interfaces, intersections and fractures in history and